 - Strengthens the overall solvency of the program over the long term.

 Now that the House has completed its work, the focus shifts to the Senate where the Banking Committee has not marked up its version of NFIP reauthorization and reform legislation.
-With the December 8 deadline looming, NAR is urging the Senate to act quickly and will continue working with members of Congress to ensure that the NFIP does not shut down in the interim.
+NAR is urging the Senate to act quickly and will continue working with members of Congress to ensure that the NFIP does not shut down in the interim.

 For additional information: